AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-06-10-dashboarding.markdown

 :'(

 So, now we have a $1000 black rectangle hanging on the wall.
 I'll let you know what ends up working.

+## Caveats

+ 1. The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.